-Events or messages are generated each time a recording was uploaded to Kerberos Storage.
+Events or messages are generated each time a recording was uploaded to Kerberos Vault.
 These messages can be send to one ore more message brokers such as Apache Kafka or AWS SQS.
 From the interface you can setup the connection, and once configured events will flow to your predefined message brokers.

 - Metadata storage in MongoDB,

 - Classification with Tensorflow,